pkwiatek6/DiscrodBot/README.md

 /coin - flips a coin - no beginning character required

-/wyk - for stroyteller use
+/wyk - for storyteller use

 /saveall - save all users to database